Who Killed Captain Alex?: Plot

 Bruce goes to the forest to train for his quest on his own.
 After sleeping in a tree, he discovers Ritah, who has amnesia after being shot by her husband.
 Bruce, unaware that she was part of the Tiger Mafia, comes to her aid.
 After training in a nearby lake, he discovers that Ritah was a member of the mafia due to a tattoo with the mafia's initials.
 Ritah regains her memory and agrees to take Bruce to the Tiger Mafia base.

 The UPDF hires a new military leader who formulates a plan to attack the mafia's base.
 However, his plan is overheard by Richard through the phone of a turncoat police officer.
-Richard gathers the mafia at the base to prepare and sends one of his men to steal an attack helicopter to bomb Kampala to serve as a distraction for the government.
+Richard gathers the mafia at the base to prepare and sends one of his men to steal an AH-64 Apache from the police to bomb Kampala to serve as a distraction for the government.
 Bruce invades the mafia's base, but is captured and brought to Richard, who orders three of his men to fight him with combat skills.
 Bruce holds his own for some time but is eventually overwhelmed.
-The military bombs the base with a helicopter, forcing the mafia into a forest where they fight the UPDF.
+The military bombs the base with a AH-64 helicopter from the Uganda Air Force, forcing the mafia into a forest where they fight the UPDF.

 After the chaotic fighting, the entire mafia is dead and only Richard remains.
 He strips the gun off one of his deceased men, kills a number of soldiers, and takes down the military helicopter but is eventually shot and captured.
-The Ugandan government places Kampala under martial law, and Alex's killer is never identified.
+Amid the chaos, riots break out in Kampala and the Ugandan government places the city under martial law.
+Alex's killer is never identified.